nf-core/circrna/docs/output.md

 </details>

 `nf-core/circrna` has been designed exclusively with [gencode](https://www.gencodegenes.org/) reference files due to their ubiquitous compatibility with circRNA quantification tools.
 For this reason, ENSEMBL and UCSC reference files are not recommended.

-There are 3 reference files output by `nf-core/circrna` & the user can specify genome versions `GRCh37/GRCh38` via the configuration file using the `--genome_version` parameter.
+The user can specify which genome version to use `GRCh37/GRCh38` via the configuration file using the `--genome_version` parameter.

 ### miRNA Databases

-Mature miRNA sequences are downloaded from [miRbase](http://www.mirbase.org/ftp.shtml) and [TargetScan](http://www.targetscan.org/cgi-bin/targetscan/data_download.vert72.cgi) for compatibility with `miRanda` and `targetscan.pl` miRNA prediction tools, respectively.

 <details markdown="1">
 <summary>Output files</summary>